This post features simple indoor cardio to boost your body confidence and overall health.

-I'm a big supporter of total body confidence AND overall health, both mental and physical; no matter what a person's size, weight, or skill level, I think it's important to elevate your mood, get stronger, and give your system what it needs to be the best it can be.
+I'm a big supporter of mental health and wellness, and so much of what we do with our bodies, no matter what a person's size, weight, or skill level, has to do with how we feel in our minds.
+I hope you can use some or all of these exercises to elevate your mood, get stronger, and give your system what it needs to function well.

-"Stretching at least 5 minutes before and 10 minutes after is ideal.
+"Stretching 5 minutes before and 10 minutes after is ideal.
 As always, check with your doctor to make sure you're able to safely do these moves, and stop if you feel dizzy or have sudden pain.
 I find a good pair of sneakers and a sports bra are ideal for the standing moves which require jumping.
-Music also makes it better.

-Try not to rest in between sets...or if it's a combo arm & legs move, just do one or the other if you get too winded.
+Try not to rest between sets...or if it's a combo arm & legs move, just do one or the other if you get too winded.
 Just try to keep moving so your heart rate stays up.
-When I'm about to cave, I always switch back to the high knees one...it's like my 'rest' move!"
+When I'm about to cave, I always switch back to the high knees... it's like my 'rest' move!"

 Pretend Jump Rope.
 You can jump straight up and down, or just a bit side to side, which ever is comfortable.
 Use your arms as if you really have a rope and you'll jump higher.
 It's weird but it also keeps you from getting tired or bored as fast.
 Or, if you have a real jump rope, even better!

 High Knees.
 Like spastic marching; get your knees as high as you can.
-If you want to add more calorie burn, add arms up and down like throwing a ball over your head.
+If you want to add more calorie burn, swing your arms to touch elbows to opposite knees, or add arms up and down like throwing a ball over your head.

 Jump and Twist.
 Similar to jump rope with arms out, twist at the waist.